romeof8735/sep11-freedom-project/blog/entry02.md

 	}),
 ])
 ```
-This code allows for me add the type of font that I want to use, where I want to position it, and what I want it to say.
+This code allows for me to add the type of font that I want to use, where I want to position it, and what I want it to say.
 After I learn a few more things I will be planing on making a platformer, where I can use these elements that I have learned so far and use them insisde of the platformer game that I was hopefully be creating by the end of the year.

 [Previous](entry01.md) | [Next](entry03.md)